guilhem13/ServiceNer/Readme.md

 # Arxiv ontology API

-It's a simple REST API which process a batch of 5 papers from arxiv in order to return their entities.
+It's a simple REST API which process a batch of 5 papers (5 url links of arxiv paper) in order to return their entities.
 This web service is available direclty with the code or by the docker file
 ***